List of original (pre-war) Martin D-45s: Miscellaneous

 A 1940 D-45 (serial number not stated) is presently in Hank Risan's Museum of Modern Instruments (MOMI) collection.
 This collection also formerly housed a 1941 D-45 originally owned by Bob Wills, #79586, refer above section.

 A 1940 D-45 (serial number not stated) was being offered for sale by Gruhn Guitars in 2008/9 (inventory no. AA7977), asking price unknown.
 Another 1940 D-45 (serial number not stated), refinished, is on sale at Gruhn for $195,000 as at June 2015 (inventory no. AA9506).

 A 1940 D-45 (serial number not stated) in superb condition, photographed in the UK is illustrated in this Getty Images entry; the same image is used as an example of a 1940 D-45 on p.
 33 of "The Ultimate Guitar Sourcebook" by Tony Bacon.

 U.S. Country artist Doyle Dykes owns a 1940 D-45 (serial number not stated), pictured in the May 2020 issue of Vintage Guitar magazine.
 According to the article, at one point in the 1950s this instrument had to be returned to the Martin factory for a replacement top, and was fitted with a "plain", D-28 style top lacking the distinctive D-45 abalone trim.
 The guitar was originally owned by Dykes' uncle Doyle "Smitty" Smith, a professional guitarist in Washington, D.C., and came into Dykes' possession on his uncle's death; in 1988 Dykes gifted the instrument to country artist Roy Clark, and on the latter's death in 2018, his widow returned the instrument to Dykes.
 A photograph of this instrument in the hands of its original owner, before its top replacement, is included in the magazine article, and shows it to have originally been fitted with an unusual, large and asymmetrical double pickguard.
 Several samples of Doyle playing this instrument are available on YouTube, example here.

-A 1941 D-45 (serial number not stated, no other information given) is illustrated here.

 A 1941 D-45 (serial number not stated), refinished with "multiple professionally repaired top cracks" and other issues was being offered for sale by Gruhn Guitars in 2007, inventory no. AA7628, asking price $85,000.

 A 1942 D-45, in superb condition (serial number not stated), was featured in "Vintage Guitar" magazine, May 2009, copy available here.

-A 1942 D-45 (serial number not stated, peghead repair by Dan Erlewine) was being offered for sale by Gruhn Guitars in 2007, asking price $175,000, inventory no. AA7596 subsequently sold, archived details shown on Gruhn web site here.
+A 1942 D-45 (serial number not stated, peghead repair by Dan Erlewine) was being offered for sale by Gruhn Guitars in 2007, asking price $175,000, inventory no. AA7596.

-This Facebook page includes photos of various D-45s, both original and reissues.